zumikiti/in-60-seconds/README.md

 Traditional markdown presentation tools and services offer little control over the layout of content on slides.
 But GitPitch gives you complete control over slide-content layout.
-The same kind of flexibility you enjoy when working with *drag-and-drop* tools like Powerpoint and Keynote.
+The same kind of flexibility you may have enjoyed when working with old *drag-and-drop* tools like Powerpoint and Keynote.
 But powered by Markdown.
 The *snap-layouts* feature allows you to create unique slide designs that fit your specific needs.

 If you look carefully at the sample *markdown* snippet for this slide you can see that the `@snap` tag syntax introduced by *snap-layouts* simply wraps